Physician Assistant Studies Student Handbook

 Failure of Courses

 If a student fails a course, they will receive a grade of incomplete.
 The student will undergo an instructor-led remediation of any failed assessment, followed by a cumulative comprehensive exam developed and administered by the course instructor(s).
 This exam must be scheduled within two weeks of the final grade notification unless the college is closed.
 Remediation for semester-end failures must be completed successfully to progress to the next semester.
-Upon passing the comprehensive assessment, the student will receive a minimum grade of C and will be placed on academic probation.
+Upon passing the comprehensive assessment, the student will receive a grade of C and will be placed on academic probation.
 Failure to pass another course will result in automatic dismissal from the program regardless of cumulative GPA (see section on academic standing).

 A student must resolve any incomplete grades from the didactic year before they can progress to their clinical year.